Dr Christopher Lovejoy embedding 'organoids', photo : Charlie Murphy

 Working with small samples of skin donated by people living with Frontotemporal Dementia (FTD), familial Alzheimer’s Disease (fAD) and ‘control’ participants, Selina’s research investigates why brain cells generated from people living with these kinds of dementia behave differently to those from control participants.

-Witnessing the careful nurturing and transformations of their skin cells as they are transformed into brain cell cultures at Selina’s lab, the Brains team are researching ways of communicating and opening up these radical/cutting edge new scientific capabilities and breakthroughs to wide public audiences through a range of publications, artworks, public engagement events and broadcasts.
+Witnessing the careful nurturing and transformations of their own skin cells as they were transformed into brain cell cultures at Selina’s lab, the Brains team have been exploring novel new ways of sharing and opening up these powerful technological breakthroughs to wide public audiences through a dynamic public engagement events, broadcasts, publications and immersive artworks.

-Dr Selina Wray and PhD student Christopher Lovejoy are based at the UCL Institute of Neurology.
+Professor Selina Wray and Dr Christopher Lovejoy are based at the UCL Institute of Neurology.

 Their research is funded by Alzheimer’s Research UK (ARUK) .
-Selina has recently been awarded the David Hague Early Career Investigator of the Year Award 2018 (https://www.alzheimersresearchuk.org/qa-dr-selina-wray/)
+Selina was awarded the David Hague Early Career Investigator of the Year Award 2018 (https://www.alzheimersresearchuk.org/qa-dr-selina-wray/)